jnyfah/jnyfah.github.io/_posts/intrusiveptr.md

   url: '/assets/blog/intrusiveptr.jpg'
 ---

 > Basically, an Intrusive pointer is a type of smart pointer(not in C++ standard), that offers a distinct approach to managing the lifetime of dynamically allocated objects.
-While they share the basic concept of reference counting with shared pointers, its implementation is slightly diffrent.
+While they share the basic concept of reference counting with shared pointers, its implementation is slightly different.

 The fundamental difference between intrusive pointers and shared pointers lies in the location and management of the reference count.
 With shared pointers, the reference counting is external, handled by a separate control block.
 While, intrusive pointers integrate this reference counting mechanism directly within the object itself.